-Surrounded by volcanoes and hills all around, the beaches of the Aeolian Islands will provide you with unmatched relaxation and beauty while you soak in the Mediterranean sunlight.
-After your day on the beach, spend the evening at some of the quaint coastal towns for the full island experience.
+Surrounded by volcanoes and hills, the beaches of the Aeolian Islands will provide you with unmatched relaxation and beauty while you soak in the Mediterranean sunlight.
+After your day on the beach, spend the evening at some quaint coastal towns for the full island experience.

 Get Started Planning Your Trip to Italy Today

-As you can see, Italy provides some of the most incredible places to visit in the world.
+As you can see, Italy provides some of the world’s most incredible places to visit.
 Whether you’re looking for popular tourist locations like the Colosseum or the Leaning Tower of Pisa, or you’re hoping for a more unique and secluded area to visit like Sardinia, Italy has it all.
 With many of these destinations, you can plan your trip around visiting a few or even making entire trips out of them each.

 That’s the beauty of a trip to Italy, there’s so much to do and see, and there’s something for everyone.
 You can plan a trip that will be perfect for you no matter what you’re looking for.
 After visiting any of the places on this list, you’ll be ready to start planning the next trip back to Italy as soon as you get home!